-Since January 1, 2002, all firearms that are manufactured, transferred, or sold in California must be accompanied by a firearms safety device approved by the California Department of Justice Bureau of Firearms.
+Since January 1, 2002, all firearms sold in California have been accompanied by a firearms safety device approved by the California Department of Justice Bureau of Firearms.
 The Safe Storage of Firearms Ordinance will help to ensure that DOJ-approved safety devices are being utilized.